Mike111222/vetClinic/README.md

 # vetClinic

-> In this project, I will use a relational database to create the initial data structure for a vet clinic.
-I will create a table to store animals' information, insert some data into it, and query it.
+> In this project, I  used a relational database PostgreSQL to create the initial data structure for a vet clinic.
+I created a table to store animals' information, insert some data into it, and query it.
+I also added some other tables according to the project requirements and populated them with data.
+I also wrote some queries to retrieve data from the database.

 ## Getting Started

 This repository includes files with plain SQL that can be used to recreate a database:

-- Use [schema.sql](./schema.sql) to create all tables.
+- Used [schema.sql](./schema.sql) to create all tables.
-- Use [data.sql](./data.sql) to populate tables with sample data.
+- Used [data.sql](./data.sql) to populate tables with sample data.
 - Check [queries.sql](./queries.sql) for examples of queries that can be run on a newly created database. **Important note: this file might include queries that make changes in the database (e.g., remove records).
 Use them responsibly!**

 <a name="readme-top"></a>